 Real Estate License Hidden Fees

-This has nothing to do with finding the brokerage, but it is still a step of something you need to do.
-I’ve already talked about the brokerage fees, but guess what, there are more!
-Outside of your brokerage fees, you’ll need to account for all the fees that go with the organizations/associations/groups.
+Paying for the coursework and splitting your commission with your broker are obvious fees, but wait, there’s more!
+Outside of those, you’ll need to factor in the fees that go with the organizations/associations/groups.
 For example, I have fees that I must pay to the Grand Rapids Association of Realtors (GRAR).
+I also pay for access to my local MLS.
 It doesn’t matter ‘what’ brokerage I am with, these fees are paid regardless.

 Point being, when you are setting up your spreadsheets and/or bookkeeping software, don’t forget to add in these numbers when doing your financial forecasting and planning.